gjmveloso/gjmveloso.github.io/_posts/2015-08-02-engineering-culture.md

 **4. Tailor-made**

 _"One size does not fit all"_ and ["There is no silver bullet"](https://en.wikipedia.org/wiki/No_Silver_Bullet) are classic quotes in Software Engineering.
-They're also true for establishing a engineering culture.
-Well known engineering cultures are a good point of start and serve more as an inspiration than as a guideline.
-Before start implementing your engineering culture take a break and discover what makes your organization unique.
+They're also true for establishing a engineering culture. __Well known engineering cultures are a good point of start and serve more as an inspiration than as a guideline__.
+Before start implementing your engineering culture __take a break and discover what makes your organization unique__.

 **5. Diversity**

 A strong culture generally started on early stages of a company and does not change a lot along the way.
 Counterintuitively how do you implement your culture and how your culture touches all daily activities of your company could change all the time until you get it right.
 And that's fine.
-Implementing powerful cultures requires an environment that truly embraces diversity of all kinds. **Diversity is the key for keeping your culture alive and updated**.
+Implementing powerful cultures requires an environment that truly embraces diversity of all kinds.
+Diverse people together drives innovation. **Diversity is the key for keeping your culture alive and updated**.